-External moderation of Coursework
+External moderation of coursework

-Individual Candidate Record Cards and Coursework Assessment Summary Forms, with internally moderated marks for all candidates, must be received by CIE no later than 31 October.
+Individual Candidate Record Cards and Coursework Assessment Summary Forms, with internally moderated marks for all candidates, must be received by Cambridge.
+The deadlines and methods for submitting internally assessed marks are in the Cambridge Administrative Guide available on our website.
 Examples of forms are shown in Section 6.5.

-If there are ten or fewer candidates, all the Coursework that contributed to the final mark for all the candidates must be sent to CIE.
+If there are ten or fewer candidates, all the coursework that contributed to the final mark for all the candidates must be sent to Cambridge.

-Where there are more than ten candidates, CIE will select the candidates whose Coursework is required.
-CIE will communicate the list of candidates to the Centre, and the Centre should despatch the work of these candidates to CIE immediately.
+Where there are more than ten candidates, Cambridge will select the candidates whose Coursework is required.
+Cambridge will communicate the list of candidates to the Centre, and the Centre should despatch the work of these candidates to Cambridge immediately.
 A further sample may also be required, so all records and supporting written work should be retained until after publication of results.

-Further information about external moderation may be found in the Handbook for Centres and the Administrative Guide for Centres.
+Further information about external moderation may be found in the Cambridge Handbook and the Cambridge Administrative Guide.